Anders44/F20-1015/syllabus.md

 One-on-one time.
 I will schedule time to work with each and every one of you.
 There will be group discussions.
 It will be a week or so before we get together as a group.
-Group discussions will normally be on a Tuesday morning at 10:00AM.
+Group discussions will normally be on a Tuesday morning at 10:00am.

 Throughout the class we will be using a tool called Visual Studio Code.
-Python 3.8 will be the version of python that we are working with.
+Python 3.8 will be the version of Python that we are working with.
-The exact version of Python is the Anaconda 64 bit release of python.
+The exact version of Python is the Anaconda 64 bit release of Python.
 We will use TensorFlow 2.x.
 These tools are available in EN 4059 and EN 4072 labs.
 It is possible to remotely access these labs.
 Realistically you should install them on your own computer.
 They work on Mac,